Carle’s Creations Inspire Learning Fun

 Place a marble inside each ladybug (made above).
 Hold two ladybugs on the raised end of an inclined wooden board.
 Release them together.
 The marbles will roll, moving the ladybugs down the board.
 Let's see who is the winner?
 Use caution and supervise children at all times when playing this game with marbles, as they could become choking hazards.

-As you prepare your literary curriculum, visit Eric Carle's website to plan your Eric Carle activities for preschool with his vast variety of books.
-Carle's website includes his biography, book list, blog, resources, and photo gallery: http://www.eric-carle.com/.
+As you prepare your literary curriculum, visit Eric Carle's website to plan additional activities for preschool with his vast variety of books.
+Carle's website includes his biography, book list, blog, resources, and photo gallery: https://www.eric-carle.com/.

 Activities are from personal experience in the classroom